b-gandhi1/opticalflow-techniques-v2/README.md

   * Naive Bayes GaussianNB to be used.
   * Coding still needs to happen...
 * Corner detection:
   * Works fine on grayscale for webcam, NOT on binary webcam.
-Still needs tweaking...
+    * this works now. changed ref_frame from 0 to 7.
   * Done for fibrescope videos: gray, bright, and binary.
+* Blob detection on fibrescope keeps failing.
+Needs some parameters adjusting...